This spot has been added by

-Anse Source d’Argent is a legendary beach in the Seychelles.
+Anse Source d’Argent is a legendary beach in Seychelles.
 White sand, palm trees, turquoise water and impressive granite rocks – a postcard setting that’s famous all over the world.
 The beach is ideal for newcomers to snorkeling: unlike most of the other Seychelles spots, it is sheltered by a coral reef.
 Although the lagoon is shallow and there is little coral, you can still see many fish.
-Only the more experienced snorkelers can adventure out on the other side of the reef, when the sea conditions permit.
+Only the more experienced snorkelers can adventure out on the other side of the reef, when the sea conditions allows.

 To get there from the little port of La Passe, it takes around 20 minutes by bike, the preferred means of transport on the island.
 Follow the main road south (towards the right when you get off the boat), and the beach is clearly signposted.
 After paying an entrance fee, you cross a large estate (vanilla plantations, a terrestrial turtle reserve) before arriving at the beach near the Lanbousir restaurant.
 Leave your bike there and continue on foot, following the path along the coast.
 Anse Source d’Argent is a series of 11 beaches and creeks.
 Don’t stop when you get to the first ones (the busiest), but carry on until the last beach, which is where the lagoon is best preserved.